nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 `add -p 2 Did Homework​`

-Below is the sequence diagram that depicts the parsing of the `add -p` command:
+Below is the sequence diagram that depicts the parsing of the `add -p 2 Did Homework​` command:

 ![ParseAddProgress](images/ParseAddProgressSequenceDiagram.png)

 1. `LogicManager#execute()` is executed, where the above user input is passed into `TutorAidParser#parseCommand()`.